thingyjp/thingymcconfig/README.md

 ### Hardware:
 wifi interface that supports NL80211 and supports a station VIF(virtual interface) and an access point VIF simultaneously.
-This is apparently less common than you might think.
+This is apparently less common than you might think and it's broken for a lot of chipsets that report supporting it.

 To check run: